Ken Davis · MO 152nd · Republican

 The 152nd is Butler County — working families, farmers, small business owners, factory workers, teachers, retirees, and the people who keep our schools, our hospitals, and our roads running.
 That’s who I’ll answer to in Jefferson City.
 Not party leadership.
 Not special interests.
 Butler County.

-Map of Missouri House District 152 (SLDL 152) within Butler County, Missouri — anchored on Poplar Bluff, including Fisk, Rombauer, and Brosley, bordered by districts 150, 151, and 153.
+Map of Missouri House District 152 (SLDL 152) within Butler County, Missouri — anchored on Poplar Bluff, including Fisk, Rombauer, and Broseley, bordered by districts 150, 151, and 153.

 Butler County, Missouri House District 152